cubicool/chronode/README.md

 # TODO

+- What should happen when two or more children have the same name?
+Anything?
 - There is a bug in Node where it always thinks the number of ACTIVE children is however large the deque is; instead, it should be whatever the value of `_c` is (unless we ditch the `reset()` mechanism altogether).